HarryHallows/FullStack/README.md

 # FullStack
-A portfolio of any Frontend and backend development these will be seperated where possible within the repo
+A portfolio of Frontend and Backend development these will be seperated where possible within the repo